Jeffrey Leung

+Jeffrey Leung (梁啟駿), known as Fragile Bard (易碎君) online, is a Hong Kong human rights activist currently residing in the United States.
+He was detained at age 15 by the Hong Kong National Security Department for creating works on social media that satirized Chinese politics, most notably satirical depictions of Xi Jinping.
+He subsequently went into self-exile at age 16 and sought political asylum in the United States, and is since known for aiding political dissidents in Hong Kong and mainland China.

-Jeffrey Leung publishes works and opinions on his YouTube channel "Chronicle of Fragile Items", Discord, and other platforms.
+Leung publishes works and opinions on his YouTube channel "Chronicle of Fragile Items", Discord, and other platforms.
 The pseudonym is inspired by Namewee's song "Fragile", satirizing the sensitivity of the Little Pink and Chinese ultranationalists to any criticism.

-Experience
+Interviews of Leung discussing his experience being persecuted in Hong Kong have gained over 2 million views.

+Early Activism

-In September 2021, Jeffrey Leung entered high school, and was introduced to the controversial "Citizenship and Social Development" course, questioned as brainwashing education in Hong Kong.
-The course further motivated him to satirize and spoof Xi Jinping.
+Jeffrey Leung started attending King's College in September 2021, and he became opposed to the controversial "Citizenship and Social Development" course, a required class in Hong Kong high schools, and a class that is criticized for brainwashing students into following the agenda of the government of Hong Kong.
+The course motivated him to satirize and spoof Xi Jinping.

 On February 10, 2022, five National Security Department police officers came to Jeffrey Leung's home with a search warrant issued by the West Kowloon Magistrates' Courts, conducted an investigation, took him to the police station, and interrogated him about his YouTube account and the Ruters Association, an association of anti-CCP creators in which Jeffrey Leung had participated.
 The police accused Jeffrey Leung of sedition, demanded him to sign a confession with screenshots of his channel, and confiscated his computer, mobile phone, and other personal belongings.
 Since then, the national security police continually harassed Jeffrey Leung, and pressured him to act as an informant and provide information about other members of the Ruters Association.
 Under stress and unease from the arrest, interrogation, and harassment, Jeffrey Leung completed 10th grade at King's College.

 In August 2022, Jeffrey Leung decided to leave Hong Kong.
 With the help of his elder brother, he flew to San Francisco alone as an unaccompanied minor, and sought political asylum.
 Upon arriving in the United States, Jeffrey Leung was detained at an immigration facility for over three months, and lived with two foster families.
 As his asylum application is pending, he may legally reside in the U.S. Having been released from detention, Jeffrey Leung attended a public high school.
 Meanwhile, his family left Hong Kong and relocated to the United Kingdom.
-Jeffrey Leung's (Fragile Bard) experience reflects the suppression of free speech under the Hong Kong National Security Law.
-He said in an interview that many young people had chosen to leave Hong Kong because of the political situation.
+Jeffrey Leung believed that free speech under the Hong Kong National Security Law was being suppressed.
+He also said in an interview that many young people opposing the government had chosen to leave Hong Kong because of the political situation.